top of page

 Untitled

-oil on canvas, gold leaf and wood
+oil on canvas, gold leaf

 "Fro"